comagic/comagic-app-onboarding/en/usa/marketplace/SalesForce/README.md

 ## Support <br />

-If you have any problems or additional questions, please contact <a href="mailto:support@callgear.com" style="color: blue; text-decoration: underline;">CallGear Support</a> for assistance.
+If you have any problems or additional questions, please contact <a href="mailto:support@callgear.com" style="color: blue; text-decoration: none;">CallGear Support</a> for assistance.